 3. Share subscriptions

 It’s unreasonable to think we can fill our days with just free entertainment.
-Sometimes, we just crave to watch the latest movies when they come out.
+Sometimes, we just crave to watch the latest movies.
 And that shouldn’t come at a high cost.

 4. Borrow books

-Books are a fantastic resource for both entertainment and knowledge, but they often carry a hefty price tag with them.
+Books are a fantastic source of both entertainment and knowledge, but they often carry a hefty price tag with them.

 The next time you’re tempted to grab a book at the bookstore just because they are new and look nice, check with your local library first.
 Most of our libraries have many literary classics and popular books already.